 Johnathan Andrews Full Biography

 The full biography of Johnathan Andrews is published here.
-He is a versatile photographer, documentary filmmaker, keynote speaker, author, founder of the Johnathan Andrews Academy, producer, film director, freelance journalist and entrepreneur.
+He is a photographer, documentary filmmaker, keynote speaker, author, coach, producer, film director, freelance journalist, entrepreneur and philanthropist.

 His passion for photography developed long before 1997 when he captured his first image of the Acropolis in Athens and his work has since evolved into a complex operation which now also includes film making.

-Johnathan’s work has over the years been transformed into 9 publications of the journal entitled Voyage of the Planet as well as numerous documentary films shot in various countries including Israel, Jordan, West Bank/Palestine, Egypt and Uganda.
+Johnathan’s work has over the years been transformed into 9 publications of the journal entitled Voyage of the Planet as well as numerous documentary films shot in various countries including South Africa, Israel, Jordan, West Bank/Palestine, Egypt, Uganda and Switzerland.